EU Omnibus Package: 10 things you should know about the proposed changes to key sustainability legislation

 9. Taxonomy flexibility?
 CSRD amendments regarding Article 8 Taxonomy reporting, and separate amendments to the Taxonomy Disclosures, Climate and Environmental Delegated Acts

 The proposal includes amendments to the CSRD regarding Article 8 Taxonomy reporting, aiming to streamline and clarify reporting obligations.
 In addition, there are separate amendments to the Taxonomy Disclosures, Climate, and Environmental Delegated Acts.
 Some of these changes are intended to enable companies "in transition" to benefit from voluntary Taxonomy reporting (on full or partial Taxonomy alignment); deciding for themselves how to communicate their transition strategies and progress without the pressure of mandatory disclosures, while also attracting investments.
 Unlike the other changes, as delegated acts, the Commission may propose and adopt amendments directly, subject to non-objection by the European Parliament and Council, so the amendments will not face the same legislative hurdles as for CSRD, CSDDD and CBAM.
-The Commission has published a consultation seeking feedback on a proposed delegated regulation seeking to amend the three acts.
+The Commission has collected feedback on a proposed delegated regulation seeking to amend the three acts, and the adoption is planned for second quarter of 2025.

 10. Strategic opportunities and competitive advantages… while we wait

-Recognising that the proposed changes are driven by a desire to increase European competitiveness and reduce the regulatory burden,6 these laws can also present strategic opportunities for companies.
+Recognising that the proposed changes are driven by a desire to increase European competitiveness and reduce the regulatory burden,7 these laws can also present strategic opportunities for companies.

-Each distinct legislative proposal will now move to the co-legislators – the European Parliament and Council – and could advance at its own speed.
-The first proposal to postpone the dates of application of the CSRD and CSDDD could be fast-tracked, whereas the second proposal to amend the substantive provisions may take longer.
-The Council of the EU has established a new committee specifically to deal with the proposal to amend the CSRD and CSDDD (rather than allocating the file to an existing group).
-The proposed regulation to amend CBAM may move at a different speed.
-The proposed Taxonomy Delegated Regulation is open for public consultation until 26 March 2025 and will then be adopted by the Commission, subject to any objections by the Parliament and the Council.
+The legislative proposals not yet approved moved to the co-legislators – the European Parliament and Council – and advance at its own speed.
+As explained above, the first proposal to postpone the dates of application of the CSRD and CSDDD was adopted on 14 April 2025 under fast-track procedure, whereas the second proposal to amend the substantive provisions will take longer.
+The Council of the EU established a new committee specifically to deal with the proposal to amend the CSRD and CSDDD (rather than allocating the file to an existing group).
+The proposed regulation to amend CBAM is scheduled for discussion in the Plenary of the European Parliament on 22 May 2025.
+The proposed Taxonomy Delegated Regulation is expected to be adopted by the Commission by the second quarter of 2025, subject to any objections by the Parliament and the Council.

 In the longer term, by aligning with the updated regulations and adopting best practices in sustainability reporting, due diligence and trade, companies have an opportunity to enhance their reputation, build trust with stakeholders, and potentially in the longer term gain a competitive advantage.
 Proactive compliance can lead to improved operational efficiencies, better risk management, and access to new markets.
 Companies that are early adopters may also benefit from increased investor confidence and customer loyalty, positioning themselves as leaders in sustainability and corporate responsibility.